waynegramlich/Fab/docs/Geometry.md

 An immutable polygon with rounded corners.
 A FabPolygon is represented as a sequence of corners (i.e. a Vector) where each corner can optionally be filleted with a radius.
-In order to make it easier to use, a corner can be specified as simple Vector or as a tuple that specifes a Vector and a radius.
+In order to make it easier to use, a corner can be specified as simple Vector or as a tuple that specifies a Vector and a radius.
 The radius is in millimeters and can be provided as either Python int or float.
-When an explicit fillet radius is not specified, higher levels in the software stack will typically substitute in a deburr radius for external corners and an interal tool radius for internal corners.
+When an explicit fillet radius is not specified, higher levels in the software stack will typically substitute in a deburr radius for external corners and an internal tool radius for internal corners.
 FabPolygon's are frozen and can not be modified after creation.

 Example: